Providing a broad range of service learning opportunities

-- In their first year, provide valuable early prevention education in fun ways in numerous community schools and health centers.
+- During first year, students provide valuable early prevention education in fun ways in numerous community schools and health centers.

-- Serve the unique and complex need scenarios of special needs and disabled patients.
+- Students serve the unique and complex need scenarios of special needs and disabled patients.

-- Dedicate up to half of their fourth year experience to a community health focus on rotations across several sites, locally and even outside the US.
+- Dedicate up to half of their fourth year experience to a community health focus on rotations across several domestic sites.

 - Gain first-hand knowledge and expertise practicing within private practices, hospitals, community health centers, and mobile units in both rural and urban locations.

 Over the first three years at the College, students are introduced to issues contributing to health disparities in this country, thereby impacting a person’s oral health status.
 While visiting local communities and community organizations, students are provided with first-hand learning experiences including providing oral health education in elementary schools and engaging in a variety of volunteer opportunities which lend themselves to explore the following topics: health education, access to health care, social determinants of health, risk factors, and literacy, language, & culture.

 Fourth Year Program

 Fourth year students engage in service-learning experiences as part of a required course which involves community-based rotations at partnering health centers.
 Students devote a minimum of 50 days at these sites providing care to underserved urban, rural, and special-needs populations including children, developmentally disabled, HIV-positive and geriatric patients.

 Community service learning realy opens your eyes to the world outside dental school.
 I’ve become much more aware of the issues that impact our profession.